Configuration

 Combination of upper and lower case required

-Require a combination of upper and lower case characters.
+Require a combination of uppercase and lowercase characters.

 Non alphanumeric characters required